 AUTHORIZATION.
-The Bonds are being issued pursuant to the provisions of the Constitution of Ohio, particularly Section 13 of Article VIII thereof, Section 5531.10 of the Ohio Revised Code (the "Act"), the General Bond Order of the Treasurer and Series Bond Order No. 2007-1 of the Treasurer and the Trust Agreement, dated as of May 1, 1998, as amended (the "Original Trust Agreement"), between the State and U.S. Bank National Association, as successor trustee (the "Trustee"), and the Tenth Supplemental Trust Agreement, dated as of November 1, 2007 (the "Tenth Supplemental Trust Agreement" and, collectively with the Original Trust Agreement, the "Trust Agreement"), between the State and the Trustee.
-The Bonds are the eighth series of bonds issued under the Original Trust Agreement for the purpose of paying the costs of various highway and bridge projects within the State, including the Projects.
+The Bonds are being issued pursuant to the provisions of the Constitution of Ohio, particularly Section 13 of Article VIII thereof, Section 5531.10 of the Ohio Revised Code (the "Act"), the General Bond Order of the Treasurer and Series Bond Order No. 2008-1 of the Treasurer and the Trust Agreement, dated as of May 1, 1998, as amended (the "Original Trust Agreement"), between the State and U.S. Bank National Association, as successor trustee (the "Trustee"), and the Eleventh Supplemental Trust Agreement, dated as of October 1, 2008 (the "Eleventh Supplemental Trust Agreement" and, collectively with the Original Trust Agreement, the "Trust Agreement"), between the State and the Trustee.
+The Bonds are the ninth series of bonds issued under the Original Trust Agreement for the purpose of paying the costs of various highway and bridge projects within the State, including the Projects.
 See "PURPOSE OF THE BONDS."

 SECURITY AND SOURCES OF PAYMENT.
 The Bonds are special obligations of the State issued under and pursuant to the Act and the Trust Agreement.
 The Bonds are payable primarily from and, together with the Additional Bonds, are equally and ratably secured by a pledge of the Pledged Receipts.
 Federal Title 23 Highway Funds received and to be received by the State ("Pledged Federal Highway Receipts") will be the primary source of Pledged Receipts.
 The Ohio Department of Transportation (the "Department") is required to make annual deposits with the Treasurer sufficient in amount to pay the Bond Service Charges with respect to the Bonds.
 See "THE CERTIFICATE AND AGREEMENT - Payments and Pledges."
 The rights to these moneys are assigned by the Treasurer to the Trustee to secure the payment of the Bonds.
 See "THE TRUST AGREEMENT - Security."
-Payment of principal and interest on the Bonds maturing June 15, 2012 through June 15, 2017 (the "Insured Bonds") will be insured by a municipal bond insurance policy (the "Policy") to be issued by Financial Security Assurance Inc. ("Bond Insurer").
-See "BOND INSURANCE."